-You can also download the following chart which will tell you how much of various products will fit in a various containers and how many oxygen absorbers to use.
-Simply click HERE or on the image below:
+You can also download the following chart, which will tell you how many products will fit in various containers and how many oxygen absorbers to use.
+Click HERE or on the image below:

-7 – What are the actual steps for How to use Oxygen absorbers?
+7. What are the actual steps for using these products?

 Step #1 – Prepare your containers

-Make sure the containers you plan to use are clean and completely dry.
-Make sure the lid is nearby so you can quickly seal the container once you add the food and oxygen absorber.
+First of all, make sure the containers you plan to use are clean and completely dry.
+Also, make sure the lid is nearby so you can quickly seal the container once you add the food and oxygen absorber.

 Step #2 – Prepare your food